Home heating is now

 WOODBURNING SEASON REMINDER:

-Schedule an actual date on your calendar, before using your
+Schedule an actual date on your calendar, before

-season, before using your woodstove or fireplace.
+each season, before using your woodstove or fireplace.

 Creosote